 - Melt the vegan butter and olive oil in a large Dutch oven over medium heat.

-- Place the seitan slices into the pot, season with half the salt and pepper, and allow to brown on one side.
+- Add the sliced seitan, season with half the salt and pepper, and sear until golden brown on one side.
 Flip and brown the other side.

-- Add the mushrooms to the pot, season with the remaining salt and pepper and stir.
-After a few minutes, they will release a lot of moisture.
-If you find them sticking, add a little splash of broth and stir.
+- Add the mushrooms, season with the remaining salt and pepper, and stir.
+Let them cook for a few minutes until they release moisture.
+If they start sticking, add a splash of broth and stir.

-- Add in the shallots and allow to soften for a few minutes, then add in the minced garlic and stir.
+- Stir in the shallots and cook for a few minutes until softened.
+Add the minced garlic and cook for another minute.

-- Allow to soften for a few minutes more, then add the flour and stir until the seitan and mushrooms are well coated.
+- Sprinkle in the flour, stirring until the seitan and mushrooms are well coated.

-- Increase the heat a bit.
-Add in the entire bottle of wine, bay leaves and thyme and give it a stir.
+- Increase the heat slightly and pour in the entire bottle of red wine.
+Add the bay leaves and thyme, stirring to combine.

-- Cover with a lid and place into the oven to cook for 1 1/2 hours.
+- Cover with a lid and place in the oven.
+Let it cook for 1 1/2 hours, allowing the flavors to deepen into a rich, velvety sauce.

 for the vegetables

-- Place the chopped vegan bacon, liquid smoke, carrots, onions, and stock into the pot.
+- Melt the coconut oil and add the vegan bacon, liquid smoke, carrots, pearl onions, and vegetable stock.

-- Reduce the heat to its lowest setting, cover with a lid, and allow to cook and soften for 20-30 minutes.
-Remove from the heat.
+- Reduce the heat to low, cover with a lid, and cook for 20-30 minutes until the vegetables are tender.
+Remove from heat.

 to serve

-- Remove the stew from the oven and remove the thyme sprigs and bay leaves.
+- Remove the stew from the oven and discard the thyme sprigs and bay leaves.

-- Place the desired amount of stew into bowls and top with the vegetables.
+- Ladle the seitan bourguignon into bowls and top with the prepared vegetables.

-- Serve with mashed potatoes or crusty bread and garnish with fresh chopped parsley.
+- Serve with mashed potatoes or crusty bread, and sprinkle with fresh chopped parsley for a perfect finish.

 Notes

-- It’s important to chose refined coconut oil here to avoid a coconut flavor.
+- Use refined coconut oil to avoid any unwanted coconut flavor in the dish.

 - Prep Time: 15 minutes